marcyeo/SC1015_MiniProject_Submission/README.md

 ## What we learnt from the Project
 - Well defined problem formulation to derive data driven insights
-- Data Visualisation techniques using plotly library
+- Data Visualisation techniques using plotly and hvplot library
 - New machine learning models such as Logistic Regression from sklearn and Neural Networks
 - Collaborating using GitHub
 - Classification Concepts such as F1 Score